FrankM1/qazana/docs/README.md

 ### Template Library

-The Template Library lets you save pages, sections and widgets for reuse, as well as use pre-designed Builder templates.
+The Template Library lets you save pages, sections and widgets for reuse, as well as use pre-designed Qazana templates.

 ### Page Settings

-Page Settings lets the user control some basic and useful settings in the page from within Builder.
+Page Settings lets the user control some basic and useful settings in the page from within Qazana.

 For more information about extending the Page Settings features, please follow [this article](content/controls/page-settings.md).

 ### Icons

-You can use the [Builder Icons](https://github.com/FrankM1/builder-icons), as well as [Font Awesome](http://fontawesome.io/).
+You can use the [Qazana Icons](https://github.com/FrankM1/qazana-icons), as well as [Font Awesome](http://fontawesome.io/).

 ### Menus

-You can add admin menu under the Builder menu.
-As long as it involves simple settings - use the Builder settings page.
+You can add admin menu under the Qazana menu.
+As long as it involves simple settings - use the Qazana settings page.